NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator-nvaie.rst

 *********************************
-Updating NLS client license token
+Updating NLS Client License Token
 *********************************

 In case the NLS client license token needs to be updated, please use the following procedure: